 Can you call chocolate healthy?
 My raw chocolate truffles are rich in healthy ingredients and are also really easy to make.

 I eat a lot of healthy food on a daily basis.
 I also eat a small amount of chocolate on a daily basis – minimum 70% dark chocolate though.

 And sometimes I use raw cacao nibs, or raw cacao powder – which I buy at health food shops – in things like my Quinoa Pop Muesli.

 Raw cacao nibs are broken up pieces from the cocoa bean, once the bean has been roasted and the husk has been removed.
 Raw cacao (nibs or powder) is rich in antioxidants, different minerals and fibre - but is also a stimulant as it contains theobromine, which can have a similar effect on your body to caffeine.

 But hey, as long as you eat them in moderation…

 I have combined raw cacao powder with coconut oil, walnuts and raw organic honey to make these raw chocolate truffles.

 Coconut and coconut products, like coconut milk and coconut oil, has high levels of vitamins C, E and B and is also rich in magnesium, potassium and iron.
 Coconut has a high level of dietary fibre which makes you feel fuller quicker.

 It does contain saturated fat but coconut is rich in medium-chain fatty acids which the body processes differently than other saturated fats.
 These medium-chain fatty acids promote weight maintenance without raising cholesterol levels.

-Walnuts are apparently the healthiest of all nuts as they contain the highest level of antioxidants compared to other nuts.
-These nuts are also rich in several minerals, including calcium and magnesium which are both really important for the health of our bones.
+Walnuts contain high levels of antioxidants and essential fats, especially omega 3.
+These nuts are also a good source of several minerals, including calcium and magnesium which are both really important for the health of our bones.

 The honey I am using is a raw organic honey – a lovely orange blossom honey at the moment.
 It is still a type of sugar but a sugar that is full of minerals.